The Rural Tech Project is a $600,000 challenge to advance rural technology education and prepare students for the careers of today and tomorrow.

 The opportunity

-The Rural Tech Project will empower educators with resources to create technology education programs that are customized for their students and local needs.
-This open innovation challenge will use flexible delivery methods, including distance and blended learning, as well as competency-based education — a learning approach enabling students to master skills at their own pace — to provide high school students with advanced technology skills.
+The Rural Tech Project empowered educators with resources to create technology education programs that are customized for their students and local needs.
+This open innovation challenge used flexible delivery methods, including distance and blended learning, as well as competency-based education — a learning approach enabling students to master skills at their own pace — to provide high school students with advanced technology skills.
 By advancing technology skills development, rural communities can help their students prepare for rewarding career opportunities.

 The U.S. Department of Education invited high schools and local educational agencies to propose technology education programs that use competency-based distance learning.